 Children in LA have a hard time seeing the stars or listening to a flowing river as they go to bed.
 Camp offers the chance to experience nature while getting away from the stress of everyday life in the city.
 Camp gives us the chance to breathe fresh air and drink clean water and stop trying to be cool and just be a kid.
 Plain and simple, camp is a place where you can reinvent yourself, meet new friends and just have fun.

 Your experience at UniCamp will vary depending on which session or program you are a part of.
 Each week of UniCamp and OCP Program center around the foundations of a traditional residential summer camp.
 Participants start by selecting a “Camp Name” to express their individualism.
 Cabin groups of like aged individuals are then formed with 2 - 4 UCLA Student Volunteers as their counselors.
 During the week you will sing songs, play games, explore nature, hike, bike and climb, all while bonding with the cabin and student volunteers.

 Each week and OCP program has specific activities that will only take place during that week of camp.
 These programs will focus around the fundamentals of the OCP program or what specific initiative is being addressed for that week of camp.
 This makes each week of UniCamp unique.
 There are no two weeks of camp that are exactly like one another.
 In the end, both groups of participants the volunteers and the campers will lead together, play together & learn together.

 In an effort to create more impactful programming, UCLA UniCamp has begun partnering with local nonprofits and after school programs to design each week of camp.
 This has been a great opportunity but it does limit the number of camper spots available to the public in some sessions.
-Online camper registration begins around April each year.
+Online camper registration begins early in the calendar year.